stryker-mutator/stryker-net/docs/technical-reference/testing-framework.md

 Ignored test cases are discovered as normal, but the tests are not run, events are not raised for data collectors and they are reported as `Skipped`.

 ### TestCases with variable data
-NUnit's TestCases is a pattern where some test is executed multiple times with varying input data (like xUnit's TestCase).
+NUnit's TestCases is a pattern where some test is executed multiple times with varying input data (like xUnit's Theory).
 These test methods accept one or more parameters and bear one of these attributes (on top of the `[Test]` attribute):
  `TestCase` or `TestCaseSource`.